macav/ideas-platform/README.md

 ## Build

-You can build minified version using (! not tested !)
+You can build minified version using
 ```
 gulp clean-build
 ```